Call-for-Code-for-Racial-Justice/Legit-Info/STAGE1.md

 5. Develop and test in this virtual environment.
 While you are in the virtual environment, there will be an indicator such as "(fix)" in front of your normal shell prompt.
 Use "exit" to leave the virtual environment.

 We have created "run" script as a shortcut for the `python manage.py runserver localhost:3000` command.

-Note that

 ```bash
 [Grady fix-politics]$ pipenv shell